nspcc-dev/neofs-api/proto-docs/container.md

 ### Message SetExtendedACLResponse.Body
-`SetExtendedACLResponse` has an empty body because the operation is asynchronous and the update should be reflected in `Container` smart contract's storage after next block is issued in sidechain.
+`SetExtendedACLResponse` has an empty body because the operation is asynchronous and the update should be reflected in `Container` smart contract's storage after next block is issued in FS chain.

  <!-- end messages -->